Graphs and complexes of lattices: Introduction

 \section{Introduction}

 Let $H$ be a locally compact group with Haar measure $\mu$.
 A discrete subgroup $\Gamma\leq H$ is a \emph{lattice} if the covolume $\mu(H/\Gamma)$ is finite.
-We say the lattice \emph{uniform} is $H/\Gamma$ is cocompact and \emph{non-uniform otherwise}.
+We say the lattice \emph{uniform} is $H/\Gamma$ is cocompact and \emph{non-uniform} otherwise.
 We say a lattice $\Gamma$ in a product $H_1\times H_2$ is \emph{algebraically irreducible} if no finite index subgroup of $\Gamma$ splits as a direct product of two infinite groups, otherwise we say $\Gamma$ is \emph{reducible}.
 We will give a topological interpretation of irreducibility for $\CAT(0)$ lattices in Section~\ref{sec.irr}.
+In the uniform case we will simply refer to the lattice as \emph{irreducible}.
 Given a pair of locally compact groups $H_1$ and $H_2$ there are a number of basic questions one can ask: \begin{enumerate}[label=(Q\arabic*)] \item Does $H_1\times H_2$ contain algebraically irreducible lattices? \item What are the generic properties of an algebraically irreducible lattice? \end{enumerate}

 In the classical setting of lattices in semisimple Lie groups and linear algebraic groups over local fields these questions are well studied.
 Indeed, there are deep theorems such as the Margulis normal subgroup theorem, super-rigidity theorem, and the arithmeticity theorem \cite{MargulisBook}.